cainhill/cainhill.github.io/_posts/2025-09-15-thumbsup-appimage.md

 **Creating the AppDir**

-1. Because thumbsup is a command-line tool, it is best to use the instructions for manually building an AppImage (refer to the official AppImage documentation[^1] or the ).
+1. Because thumbsup is a command-line tool, it is best to use the instructions for manually building an AppImage (refer to the official AppImage documentation[^1] or this helpful tutorial[^2]).

 2. Create an AppDir, which is essentially a standard folder to contain everything appimgtool needs to build an AppImage binary file.
 I stored mine in my normal projects folder.
 ```